Low FODMAP nasi goreng (Indonesian fried rice)

 - Add the bell pepper and the carrots and fry for a few minutes.
 Then add the spring onion and the bok choy too.
 Stir together and fry until all vegetables have softened.

-- Mix the spices for the spices mix together in a bowl and add to the pan.
+- Mix the spices for the spices mix in a bowl and add to the pan.
 Stir everything together.

 Notes